 Last weekend saw 6 swimmers from the Enniskillen Lakelanders compete in the Ulster Short Course Championships held at Lisnasharragh Leisure Centre, Belfast.
 With almost 1,000 entries the three-day meet was approached by the local swimmers with confidence.

-Enniskillen Lakelanders Swimming Club held their first fundraising Gala of the season on Sunday 23rd October, with an event aimed at younger swimmers.
-Joining competitors from the local club were 9 visiting clubs from around the Ulster region.
-For many of the 8-14-year-old competitors, this would be their first taste of individual competition, that all important first step for every sportsperson.
+Enniskillen Lakelanders Swimming Club held their Spring Junior Gala on Sunday 26th April, an event aimed at younger swimmers.
+As the Lakelanders approach the first year complete at their temporary base at Omagh Leisure Centre and there was much excitement among the swimmers from the outset with 41 swimmers from Enniskillen Lakelanders taking part.
+They were joined by competitors from eleven other Ulster swimming clubs.
+For many of the 8-14 year-old competitors, this would be one their first experiences of individual competition, that all important first step for every sportsperson.

 A squad of 33 Enniskillen Lakelanders’ swimmers attended the Swim Belfast Open Meet on Sunday the 15th of February in Lagan Valley Leisureplex, Lisburn.
 The gala was a great success for the Fermanagh swimmers who relished the opportunity to compete against swimmers from clubs across Ulster, Leinster & Connacht, returned home with numerous medals and personal best times.